Omeprazole

 • For information on omeprazole in children, see omeprazole information for parents and carers.(external link)

-October 2024 update: The Teva brand of omeprazole capsules will look different from October.
+March 2025 update: The Teva brand of omeprazole capsules will look different.

-This only affects the 20 mg and 40 mg capsules from October.
-The 10 mg capsules will change over in Feb 2025.
+The 20 mg and 40 mg capsules were changed in October 2024.
+The 10 mg capsules will change over in March 2025.
 The bottle and label will also look slightly different.

 The company that makes the product is the same and the capsules have the same amount of active ingredients and will work in your body the same way.